 Cut in One Wall at a Time

-Mini Hand Masker
+Use a Mini Hand Masker

-Easy-Clean Chinex Brush
+Use an Easy-Clean Chinex Brush

-A Better Edge-Painting Tool
+Use a Better Edge-Painting Tool

 If you don’t paint every day, “cutting-in” a room can be frustrating.
 It’s no wonder there have been so many attempts over the years to make a tool that simplifies the task.
 The Accubrush edge-painting tool is one of the best we’ve tried.
 It makes cutting-in quick and easy.
 With just a little practice, you can paint perfectly straight lines along ceilings and moldings.
 You’ll still have to finish some areas with a brush, though, since the tool can’t paint right up to adjacent edges.
 Connect a pole to the ceiling-edging tool and you can paint along the ceiling without even getting on a ladder.
-Get it on Amazon today.